Baby Bunting

 Hip dysplasia is a condition that can be present at birth or develop further in infancy.
+Infants with this condition are more prone to hip dislocation, instability, and injuries.
 Its causes are both inherited and environmental, but fortunately it can usually be managed and treated successfully if detected early.

 Hip dysplasia is a looseness or instability of the hip joint.
 This occurs when the ball of the femur (the upper leg bone) doesn’t properly settle into the hip socket.
 Babies can be born with this condition or they can develop it around the time they are crawling or learning to walk.
 This can also be referred to as developmental dysplasia of the hip (DDH).